Kim-Antao/StayFit/README.md

 * Allow only one review per user
 * Option to edit and delete a review
 * Display the newest review first
+* prefill the billing details on checkout page after clicking on apply button when the user doesnot have an account and had filled the details before

 ## Technologies Used